hashicorp/terraform-provider-hcp/docs/data-sources/packer_bucket_names.md

 page_title: "hcp_packer_bucket_names Data Source - terraform-provider-hcp"
 subcategory: ""
 description: |-
-  The Packer Buckets data source gets all of the buckets in a single HCP Packer registry.
+  The Packer Bucket Names data source gets the names of all of the buckets in a single HCP Packer registry.
 ---

 # hcp_packer_bucket_names (Data Source)

-The Packer Buckets data source gets all of the buckets in a single HCP Packer registry.
+The Packer Bucket Names data source gets the names of all of the buckets in a single HCP Packer registry.

 ## Example Usage